DV

 Strategy & risk

-IVV tracks S&P 500 Index, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
+IVV tracks S&P 500 Index, while SCHG tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index.
 Beta is 1.0 for IVV and 1.21 for SCHG, indicating IVV is less volatile relative to the market.

 IVV beta1.0